mastixstudio/mastixstudio/EfficientPnLExplain.md

 # Efficient P&L Explain and Value-at-Risk Attribution

-P&L explain, or P&L attribution, helps decipher daily changes portfolio value to reveal the impact of various risk factors.
+P&L explain, or P&L attribution, helps decipher daily changes portfolio value to reveal the impact of changes in risk factors.
 MASTIX Studio leverages efficient sensitivity calculations to deliver fast P&L explain with high precision.

 ### Benchmark sensitivities
 Attribution of P&L can be divided into three parts: changes in portfolio composition, time effects, and changes in